adaltas/node-shell/doc/config/options.md

   share the same behaviour.
 Accepted values are 'boolean', 'string', 'integer' and 'array'.
 * `description` (string)
   The description of the option.

+## Using `required` as a function

+When `required` is a function, the first argument is an object with the following properties:

+* `config`
+  The configuration associated with the command or the full configuration is no command is used.
+* `command`
+  The current command name, use `config.command` to acess the full command as an array.

 ## Examples of configuration